 Lafora disease affects miniature wire-haired dachshunds.

 A common health problem for miniature wire-haired dachshunds is Lafora disease.
 This is an autosomal disease caused by a recessive, mutated gene.
-The condition causes epileptic symptoms due to the dog’s inefficiency in processing starch into sugar.
+The condition causes epileptic symptoms due to inefficiency of processing starch into sugar.
 The starch platelets, which are insoluble, build up in the dog’s central nervous system causing jerking, generalized seizures, or complex seizures.
 In its later stages, the disease can cause loss of control of body movements, blindness, and dementia.

 15. Diabetes